Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Towards Feedforward Network Analysis under Partial Dependence

 \subsubsection{Numerical evaluation}

-Here, we provide some numerical results for bounds on the delay's violation probability for the diamond network from Figure~\ref{fig:toy-ff}.
-We compare a sequential analysis, representing the state of the art, with the aforementioned cutting technique to enable the unleashed PMOO analysis; simulation results are provided as well.
+Here, we provide some numerical results for delay bounds for the diamond network from Figure~\ref{fig:toy-ff}.
+We compare a sequential analysis, representing the state of the art, with the aforementioned cutting technique to enable the PMOO analysis; simulation results are provided as well.
 The results are displayed in Figure~\ref{fig:diamond-network-results}.

-We can observe that both cuts followed by PMOO-AC calculations lead to significantly tighter bounds on the delay's violation probability than the standard approach.
-To be precise, the cut between servers 2 and 3 (called Cut~(2,3) in Figure~\ref{fig:diamond-network-results}) leads to slightly more accurate bounds than the cut between servers 0 and 2 (called Cut~(0,2)).
-For example, for a delay of 11, under the Weibull distribution, their respective bounds on the violation probability yield $ 7.2 \cdot 10^{-5} $ and $ 6.8 \cdot 10^{-5} $.
-Moreover, the cutting-based PMOO-AC is able to capture almost the same decay as the simulations, which is in clear contrast to the standard bound.
+We can observe that both cuts followed by PMOO-AC calculations lead to significantly tighter delay bounds than the standard approach.
+To be precise, for a violation probability of $ 10^{-6} $ the cut between servers 2 and 3 (called Cut~(2,3) in Figure~\ref{fig:diamond-network-results}) as well as Cut~(0,2) lead to a delay bound of 14, while the standard bound results in 27.
+Moreover, the cutting-based PMOO-AC is able to capture almost the same scaling as the simulations, which is in clear contrast to the standard bound.
 It is striking that the gap to the simulation does not increase significantly compared to the independent case, despite the application of Hölder's inequality.
 This indicates that the inaccuracy induced by Hölder's inequality cannot only be assessed by the number of its applications, but requires a detailed look at the dependency structure.